mafomail/perfex_sms_goip/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Support

-📫 GitHub Issues: Report bugs or request features
+GitHub Issues: Report bugs or request features
-📖 Documentation: Check this README and Perfex CRM documentation 💬 Community: Join Perfex CRM community discussions
+Documentation: Check this README and Perfex CRM documentation

 Changelog
 Version 1.0.0